flanglet/kanzi-cpp/README.md

 - Kanzi can take advantage of the multiple cores of a modern CPU to improve performance

-- It is easy to implement a new transform or entropy codec to either test an idea or improve compression ratio on specific kinds of data.
+- Implementing a new transform or entropy codec (to either test an idea or improve compression ratio on specific kinds of data) is simple.

 ## Benchmarks